Spark Design Awards Terms and Conditions

 2. The entry fees are established by the price list in effect at the time of registration.
 Entrant’s payment, fully completed registration form, the design and supporting documents must be received by the competition’s published closing date.
 This requirement is for Phase 1 registration fees and if certified, Phase 2 Finalist fees.
 If selected at check out, additional optional items like the Spark Value-added Marketing Packages may be paid at any time.
 Entry fees may change without notice.
 However, entrants who have registered and paid their fee are guaranteed entry at their original fee.

 DELIVERY AND COLLECTION OF ENTRIES

 A multi-disciplinary jury of experts is selected by the Spark Awards administrators.
 This independent jury chooses the Spark Award nominees and winners.
 The jury is not required to justify or comment upon its decisions.
 Not every entry category will necessarily have a winner.
 Conversely, the Jury may, at their option, chose multiple winners in a category.
-Spark administers, but does not participate in any way in the judging.
+Spark administers, but does not participate as a juror in choosing winners.
 The judge’s decisions are private and completely confidential.